switchupcb/disgo/README.md

 ### Why Go?

-Go is a statically typed language with a garbage collector.
-As a result, it performs computationally better compared to most languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).
+Go is a statically typed, compiled programming language _(with a garbage collector)_.
+As a result, it performs computationally better compared to _most_ languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).
 Go maintains superior asynchronous handling due to the use of [Goroutines](https://gobyexample.com/goroutines) and [Channels](https://gobyexample.com/channels).
 This is useful since **a Discord Bot is a server-side software**.

 ### Comparison